basics/nuxt-booster/docs/content/en/index.md

 position: 1
 category: ''
 features:
-- automatic preloading critical font resources
-- dynamic viewport based loading of font resources (subselectors, media queries)
+- dynamic loading of viewport based page resources
+  - fonts (subselectors, media queries)
+  - components
+  - pictures
-- dynamic loading of images based on bandwidth
+- optional loading prevention of resources at
+  - low bandwidth
+  - weak hardware
+- prevents the loading of unnecessary resources (including components) that are outside the current viewport.
+- optional info layer concept to inform users about a reduced UX when bandwidth or hardware is compromised.
 results:
 - delivery of the minimum required resources based on the current viewport
+- we can guarantee a lighthouse performance score of 100/100
 ---

 <!-- <img src="/preview.png" class="light-img" width="1280" height="640" alt=""/>